FAQs

 We want to communicate that each and every child matters, especially in God’s eyes.
 For many people, however, the problems of poverty seems so vast and overwhelming that it can be difficult to know how to help.

 That’s why we invite you to discover what you can do for one child.
 We believe that one person can change the life of a child for eternity.
 No one person or organization will end global poverty in our lifetime.
-But together with the OneChild staff and volunteers who work in the field, you can demonstrate the love of God to one child who lives in a difficult place.
+But together with the help of OneChild staff and volunteers who work in the field, you can demonstrate the love of God to one child who lives in a difficult place.

 OneChild focuses on holistic child development, providing programs that nurture children in faith, health, education and community.
 For more information about how we work, visit the Our Work page.

 OneChild is not affiliated with a particular denomination.
-We are interdenominational, partnering with Christians throughout the world.

 SPONSORSHIP